Crucible-Alloy/Crucible/README.md

 If you are ready to package the application, uncomment line 10 of `webpack.main.plugins.ts` or else you will end up with runtime errors.

-The SpringBoot API codebase can be found [HERE]